hellosign/logstash-reindexer/README.md

 * You will need a Redis server to act as a work-queue.
 This uses [`resque`](https://github.com/resque/resque).
   * If you are already using a redis server for your logstash work, this is safe to reuse.
 * This framework doesn't tolerate ephemeral servers without human intervention.
-  * If you need to patch these, there is a method to pause reindexing operations.
+  * [If you need to patch these](#patching), there is a method to pause reindexing operations.
-  * If you need to replace these, you will need to pause reindexing, reinstall this framework on the new server, and restart reindexing.
+  * [If you need to replace these](#patching), you will need to pause reindexing, reinstall this framework on the new server, and restart reindexing.
 * This isn't set up to handle SSL or authentication to ElasticSearch.
 * Reindexing is incredibly write heavy.
+Plan for this.
+* Reindexing uses far more CPU than regular operations.
 Plan for this.

 ## Installing